NOVASWAY/Sethofficial2.0/DASHBOARD_PERFORMANCE_OPTIMIZATIONS.md

 - ✅ Enhanced pagination for large datasets
 - ✅ Context provider optimization to reduce re-renders
 - ✅ Batch API calls utility for combining multiple requests
+- ✅ Lazy loading for dashboard components to reduce initial bundle size

 ### Remaining Low-Priority Enhancements
 The following enhancements can be implemented incrementally as needed: